 Romulea pudica (Sol. ex Ker Gawl.)
 Baker.
 Formerly known as Romulea amoena Schltr. ex Bég., this species grows in damp sandstone soils in the Bokkeveld Mountains (northwest Cape.)
 It has deep rose pink to red flowers with black blotches and stripes in a yellow or cream cup, arranged in a very striking star-shaped pattern.
 The old name means "beautiful;" the new name means "chaste," which just goes to show you that botany isn't poetry.
 For details on the renaming, see the article by Goldblatt, Manning, and Harrower in Bothalia 41,2: 269–276 (2011).

 The first photo from Mark Mazer is of one grown from Silverhill Seed, growing in a greenhouse in Connecticut.
 The second photo was taken by Bob Werra.
-The third photo shows the flower with its star-shaped center, the fourth the back, and the fifth photo the symmetrical, bell-shaped corms with a circular fringe of fibril clusters (photographed on a 1 cm grid).
-Photos by Mary Sue Ittner
+The last three photos from Mary Sue Ittner show the flower with its star-shaped center, the back, and the symmetrical, bell-shaped corms with a circular fringe of fibril clusters (photographed on a 1 cm grid).

 Romulea quartzicola J.C.Manning & Goldblatt is a winter-growing species native to the southern edge of the Knersvlakte in South Africa, a desert region known for its large areas covered in quartz pebbles.
 The plants grow on ocean-facing rocky crests in an area that apparently receives supplemental moisture from fog.
 The flowers are yellow or peach with a few dark veins in the center, and open in mid-afternoon on sunny days.
 Photos by Nick Helme, originally published in ispot.org and reproduced here with his permission.